 Pressuring other party to act illegally

-Understanding that the Code requires growers and merchants to enter into horticulture produce agreements before trading with each other, the merchant asks the grower to negotiate an agreement before the next shipment.
+The merchant asks the grower to negotiate an agreement before the next shipment.
 The merchant explains that it is illegal to trade in horticulture produce without a horticulture produce agreement.